^

 Mechanism of action:

-It has long been known that vitamin C is the basic component of collagen, a structural element of bones, skin, blood vessels and other tissues.
+It has long been known that vitamin C is a fundamental component of collagen, the structural element of bones, skin, blood vessels and other tissues.

 Food sources of vitamin C:

-Virtually all vegetables and fruits, including oranges, green bell pepper, strawberries, broccoli, cantaloupe and tomatoes, turnips, sweet potatoes (sweet potato) and surroundings.
+Almost all vegetables and fruits, including oranges, green bell peppers, strawberries, broccoli, cantaloupe and tomatoes, turnips, sweet potatoes and okra.

 Vitamin D